Skip to content

 Coffee style

 Villager reads as a coffee-first room even when the design gets the first compliment.
 Rotating guest roasters, tailored water on the slow bar, and hand-delivered drinks all point to a place that wants the cup to stay central.
-Espresso appears to be the daily anchor, but the stronger reason to remember it is the broader range around that core: pour-over, slower menu decisions, and retail beans from names like La Cabra, Duck-Rabbit, and DAK.
+Espresso may be the daily anchor, but pour-over and the retail shelf are what make the stop memorable.
 This is not the kind of Brooklyn cafe that stops at one dependable flat white and calls it enough.

 What people go for